 (1) Solicits suggestions, particularly from the responsible NASA Centers and contractors.

-(2) Submits, upon completion of its deliberations, specific recommendations, in order of preference, to the Assistant Administrator for Public Affairs.
+(2) Submits, upon completion of its deliberations, specific recommendations, to the Associate Administrator for Office of Communications.

 (1) Reviews the recommendations of the special committee, makes a selection, and submits the selection to the Administrator for final approval.

 (2) Makes the public announcement of the approved name and ensures that all subsequent news releases use the official name.